 Most likely that that will be informed by what’s behind your decision to sell.
 That can feel obvious if there is a concrete event influencing you, like a strategy update or trading results.

 But what a lot of people find difficult is selling a stock when there is feasibly more room for it to grow.
 Having taken the risk in the first place, investors don’t want to miss out on the full reward available.
 The tricky part here is that there’s no telling what a stock will do in the near term.

 One way to manage the situation is to come out in stages.
 Withdrawing at intervals means you are steadily taking risk off the table and leaving some of your money exposed to further possible gains.
 If the price falls since your initial sale, your overall selling price will be helped by that first sell price.
 If the price rises, your gains will be enhanced.

 High trading costs can eat into profits at the best of times.
 If your broker charges you to place a trade and charges you on the way out too, that means there’s already an initial hurdle your investments have to overcome before they are into profit.

 Before you start investing, make sure to consider any fees related to selling, transferring your account to another broker or even closing your account.

 Broker commission and fees

-Whether they come as a flat fee or a percentage of the sum you’re selling, make sure you know exactly what you’ll be paying if you place a sale.
+Whether they come as a fee or a percentage of the sum you’re selling, make sure you know exactly what you’ll be paying if you place a sale.

 This becomes especially important if you are coming out in stages.
 Depending on the value of your holding, the charges levied on actually getting you out of the stock might make quite a dent in the overall value you receive.